-RIC Students Unite for Approval of Queer Studies Minor by Abigail Nilsson
+RIC Students Unite for Approval of Queer Studies Minor

 For years, students such as Sissy Rosso, Derek Sherlock, and Madeleine Dulude (pictured above) have considered queer studies a topic they would like to learn more about in college.
 Last spring, Leslie Schuster, who heads Rhode Island College’s (RIC) Gender and Women’s Studies program, worked with Dr. Andrea Dottolo, an Associate Professor of Psychology, to run a “trial” class called Introduction to Queer Studies.